Cancer Biomarker Testing Guide: CEA, CA-125, PSA, CTC — What Patients Need to Know (2026)

 How CTC testing works

-CellSearch system (Menarini/Veridex) — the only FDA-cleared CTC platform for clinical use.
+CellSearch system (Menarini) is the most established and most widely validated CTC platform, cleared by the FDA for prognostic use in metastatic breast (2004), colorectal (2007), and prostate (2008) cancer.
 It uses immunomagnetic enrichment to isolate cells expressing the epithelial marker EpCAM, then counts cells expressing cytokeratins 8, 18, and 19 while being negative for the white blood cell marker CD45.

 Blood volume tested: typically 7.5 mL.